komsait/License-Plate-Detector/README.md

 # License Plate Detection & OCR System

-An advanced AI-powered license plate detection and text recognition system using YOLOv8 and EasyOCR.
+AI-powered license plate detection and text recognition system using YOLOv8 and EasyOCR.
 This project provides real-time license plate detection from video files with high accuracy and a modern dark-themed web interface.